apache/parquet-cpp/README.md

 ===========
 A C++ library to read parquet files.

-To build you will need some version of boost installed and thrift 0.7+ installed.
+To build you will need all the dependencies for thrift.
-(If you are building thrift from source, you will need to set the THRIFT_HOME env variable to the directory containing include/ and lib/.)

 Then run:
 <br>
 <code>
-thirdparty/download_thirdparty.sh
+./thirdparty/download_thirdparty.sh
 </code>
 <br>
 <code>
-thirdparty/build_thirdparty.sh
+./thirdparty/build_thirdparty.sh
 </code>
 <br>
 <code>
-cmake -D CMAKE_PREFIX_PATH=$PWD/thirdparty/installed/ .
+THRIFT_HOME=$PWD/thirdparty/installed/ cmake -D CMAKE_PREFIX_PATH=$PWD/thirdparty/installed/ .
 </code>
 <br>
 <code>
 make
 </code>

-The binaries will be built to ./bin which contains the libraries to link against as well as a few example executables.
+The binaries will be built to ./debug which contains the libraries to link against as well as a few example executables.

 Incremental builds can be done afterwords with just <code> make </code>.